Entrepreneurship and Technology Innovations in Education

 Senior Lecturer John J-H Kim

-Entrepreneurship and Technology Innovations in Education (ETIE) explores how entrepreneurs are applying business practices and/or technology innovations to transform K-12 education to lead to higher performance.
+Entrepreneurship and Technology Innovations in Education (ETIE) is a course that explores how entrepreneurs are applying business practices and technology innovations to transform classrooms and schools/colleges to lead to higher performance.

-- To develop an approach to identifying promising opportunities in technology-driven education tools and schools.
+- To develop an approach to identifying promising opportunities for technology-driven education tools and schools.

 - To determine an approach for determining the optimal business model e.g., for-profit vs. non-profit, platform vs. application, institutional vs. consumer, etc.